-- All holes were routinely sampled as half cut NQ2 core for assaying, apart from two holes drilled in 2012 which were quarter cored. - The estimate is based entirely on diamond drill core. - All core was appropriately orientated and marked up for sampling by company geologists prior to core cutting.
-Sample widths range from 0.5m to 3.0m.
+Sub-sampling techniques and sample • If core, whether cut or sawn and whether quarter, half or all core taken. • All holes were routinely sampled as half cut NQ2 core for assaying, apart from two holes drilled in 2012 which were quarter cored. preparation If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
+The estimate is based entirely on diamond drill core. • For all sample types, the nature, quality and appropriateness of the sample preparation technique.
+All core was appropriately orientated and marked up for sampling by company geologists prior to core cutting.
+Sample widths range from 0.3m to 3.0m.
 AMPL and GML's sampling was generally in 1m intervals whereas its predecessors were generally 2m intervals.
-Half core samples were submitted to the commercial laboratories in Perth laboratory for analysis.
+Half core samples were submitted to the commercial laboratories in Perth for analysis.
 Sample preparation comprised industry standard oven drying, crushing, and pulverisation to less than 75 microns.
-Homogenised pulp material was used for assaying. - Blank samples were routinely dispatched to the laboratory to monitor sample preparation.
+Homogenised pulp material was used for assaying.
+Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
+Blank samples were routinely dispatched to the laboratory to monitor sample preparation.
+Measures taken to ensure that the sampling is representative of the in- situ material collected, including for instance results for field duplicate/second-half sampling.
 These generally performed within acceptable tolerances.
-However elevated lead values were returned from some blanks which is thought to either represent cross sample contamination (i.e. soft lead caking the sample preparation bowl) or issues with the high lead values on the AAS plasma.
-From hole AB78 onwards barren flushes were carried out after each sample in sample preparation.
-The magnitude of the elevated values is not considered to be a material issue on the lead value estimates in the resource estimate. - In GML/AMPL's 2017-2019 drill programs duplicates of crushed core (proxy for a field duplicate) were routinely assayed.
+However, elevated lead values were returned from some blanks which is thought to either represent cross sample contamination (i.e. soft lead caking the sample preparation bowl) or issues with the high lead values on the AAS plasma.
+From drill-hole AB78 onwards, barren flushes were carried out after each sample in sample preparation.
+The magnitude of the elevated values is not considered to be a material issue on the lead value estimates in the resource estimate. • Whether sample sizes are appropriate to the grain size of the material being sampled.
+In GML/AMPL's 2017-2019 drill programs, duplicates of crushed core (proxy for a field duplicate) were routinely assayed.
 Results showed an excellent correlation demonstrating a high level of repeatability.
 Renison Goldfields Corporation (RGC) Exploration in 1995 selected 110 half core samples for quarter coring to compare assaying results from earlier generations of drilling/assaying.
-Results were consistent with the earlier assays. - Sample sizes were typically 3 to 6 kg (depending on the length of the sample) and are considered appropriate to the fine - medium grained grain size common in the host rock and galena mineralisation at percent grades.
+Results were consistent with the earlier assays. • In AMPL's 2020-2021 infill drilling program a new duplicate sample methodology was added to the crushed core split duplicate methodology.
+A field duplicate sampling methodology was applied from where the other half of the original core sample was sampled and submitted to the lab for analysis.
+Most of the field duplicate samples have shown great correlation with a 0.98 correlation value for silver and 0.88 correlation for lead.
+However, some of the samples have shown greater than 10% variance from the original sample, demonstrating some level of grade variability from the original sample to the field duplicate sample.
+Sample sizes were typically 3 to 6 kg (depending on the length of the sample) and are considered appropriate to the fine - medium grained grain size common in the host rock and galena mineralisation at percent grades.